What you need to know about Lisbon Fado

 There was no need to put Fado on the map.
 Still, there was a need to define that music genre as something distinctive, despite cultural appropriation allegations.
 Assuming that Fado had an Arabic origin was controversial then.

 Fado, as we know it, is typically Portuguese.
 Still, it’s also a beautiful combination of different influences, making it unique.

 I think the definition on the UNESCO website is perfect and beautifully sums up what a cultural melting pot Portugal is and how Fado wonderfully expresses it: “a Portuguese multicultural synthesis of Afro-Brazilian sung dances, local traditional genres of song and dance, musical traditions from rural areas of the country brought by successive waves of internal immigration, and the cosmopolitan urban song patterns of the early nineteenth century.“

-Fado IS Urban Lisbon
+Fado is urban Lisbon

-Resources to Explore Fado in Lisbon
+Resources to know more about Fado in Lisbon

 The genre is so important in Lisbon’s culture that it even has its own dedicated festival in September called Santa Casa Alfama.